nafizh/Boa/README.md

 * mafft
 * transeq

 Most of these can be installed with the following command on Ubuntu.
-You can run it with shift+enter, it will run on your terminal.

 ```sh
 sudo apt-get install python python-biopython python-matplotlib python-panda python-numpy nltk clustalw cd-hit hmmer